Uni-Tübingen

 Creating your timetable

 You are expected to put together your weekly timetable yourself, based on the examination regulations and module handbooks.
 This is best done before the start of lectures.
-You can find more information about this in the introduction "Neu an der Uni - wie geht's nun weiter?" ("New at the university - what now?") by the Student Counseling Service.
+You can find more information about this in the introduction "Neu an der Uni - wie geht's nun weiter?" ("New at the university - what now?", in German) and/or in the online mini-workshop "Study planning and organization - hands-on Alma" (in English) by the Student Counseling Service.

 The subject-specific introductory events will explain the relevant details about what to look for when creating your personal timetable.
 Please read the documents about your study program carefully, and make use of the option to ask questions during live events.
 You can also always contact your faculty course advisor via e-mail.